SanjayPJ/GIT-commands/Adding to Repo.md

  git config --global user.email "cyan14froste@gmail.com"

-`3.Add all files in the repo to Github`
+`3.To Add all files from the local repo`

 git add .